"How to Grow a Beard" is typically the first question a budding beardsman asks himself.

 We know this sounds like a lot of work, and it is.
 But it’s worth it.
 Plus, it’s only time you would have spent shaving anyway, and there’s no risk of slicing your face open with this routine.

-Aside from the question we’re answering in this post, the thing we get asked the most by bearded brothers is “how do I care for my beard?”
+Aside from the question how to grow a beard, the thing we get asked the most by bearded brothers is “how do I care for my beard?”
 So we came up with a process that you can carry out as soon as your facial hair starts showing through.
 We called it the “Mo Bro’s 5 Step Process.”
 Clever, huh?
 Because we’re the Mo Bro’s and there are five steps…

 Anyway, we’ve gone into depth on each of these steps in another blog post which you can check out here, but here’s an overview of what you need to do.